English Language & Literature

+Can’t decide on Language or Literature?
 This is a wide-ranging English course with opportunities for original writing alongside the study of spoken language, literary and non-literary texts.
-Lively participation in class activities, workshops and debates plus a willingness to enjoy writing tasks will be important factors in your success.
+Lively participation in class activities, workshops and debates and a willingness to enjoy writing tasks will be important factors in your success.
+The main focus is how language creates and shapes meanings in all the texts studied.

 Paper 2: (40%) Exploring Conflict